Ariel Etana Triunfo

 Ariel has choreographed for Nevada Ballet Theatre and Cirque du Soleil in Las Vegas, for the MODAS Dance Training Program in Santa Fe, NM, and for students of Columbia College Chicago, as well as the Jeff-Recommended Chicago premiere of Hands on a Hardbody, produced by Refuge Theatre Project, and the world premiere of Fast Food Chain, produced by Adventure Stage Chicago.
 She has had the immense pleasure to work with and learn from legends and working professionals in the dance and theatre world, such as Cynthia Gregory, Daniel Ezralow, Kathryn Morath, Shannon Lewis, Shaun McKenna, Chet Walker, and Stephen Schwartz.

 Onstage, Ariel was most recently seen in the ensemble of Drury Lane Theatre's production of An American In Paris.
-She can be seen next in Mamma Mia with Music Theater Works this December.
+She can be seen next in Mamma Mia with Music Theater Works in their 2021 season.